austinabell/near-crossword/README.md

    near generate-key randomAccountId.testnet --seedPhrase='many clever words'
    ```

-   Now this key pair will be store on your machin under `~/.near-credentials/testnet/randomAccountId.json`
+   Now this key pair will be store on your machine under `~/.near-credentials/testnet/randomAccountId.json`

 5. Now we should add your puzzle to our contract.
 To do that run